breatheco-de/python-flask-api-tutorial/.learn/exercises/07.2-finish-post-todo/README.md

 2. Return the updated list `todos` to the front end.

 3. Do not forget to `jsonify` your return.
 Why is this necessary?
-Ask instructor to discuss with the class.
+Ask the instructor to discuss this with the class.